TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_cpsw_tsn_est_example.md

      The factor '100000' is chosen to have `delayOffset` above 20secs.

 # Expected Behavior
+\cond SOC_AM263X
+- The below is the expected behavior on listener side, If you have AM243x or AM64x, you can configure them to perform this verification process.
+\endcond

 -  With the schedule configured above, the expectation is that